bakera81/anthonywbaker.com/README.md

 - For local development, set environment variables in `.env.local` in the root.
 You can access them using `process.env.VARIABLE`.
 - For production, use the Netlify UI (Build & Deploy -> Environment).
 You may also need to update `next.config.js`.

+## Recipes
+Recipes are pulled from a Notion database.

+## Ideas
+Ideas are pulled from a Notion database.
+Notion only gives a temporary public URL for images, so each image is downloaded to `public/images/ideas`.
+The markdown is then corrected in `notionHelpers.js::getMarkdown`).